 The villages would have needed blacksmiths, and some detail on these is included below.

-Gates in the parish which were probably made in the Tallentire smithy:-
+Gates in the parish which are all similar and were probably made in the Tallentire smithy:-

 Pictures left to right as numbered below.